 The native WordPress commenting system helped millions of bloggers and visitors to ask questions, and get interactions.
-That help people well, but when it comes to spammers, you should find a way to make a balance between accepting the good comments and protecting your blog from spammers who post automatic links all the time.
+That help people well, but when it comes to spammers, you should find a way to make a balance between accepting the good comments, and protecting your blog from spammers who post automatic links all the time.

 Today, I’ll help you with a free plugin and simple tips and settings to make a strong blog protection against spammers and bots.
 The are many ways to do that, but not all of them will really work.
 This post will help you, with my own, and other bloggers experience.

-Before starting installing the plugin, make sure that you have the basic WordPress protection settings, such as, hardening the htaccess file in WordPress, and changing the WordPress login page Url for security.
+Before stating installing the plugin, make sure that you have the basic WordPress protection settings, such as, hardening the htaccess file in WordPress, and changing the WordPress login page Url for security.
 And of course, you need to keep your blog protected from spam comments, using the Akismet tool, in the JetPack plugin from WordPress.

 In my experience, Captcha is the most powerful and free plugin that you can download and install from your WordPress dashboard directly.
 It’s a plugin that will add a math box in the comments posting section.